The India Surprise

 Srinath, along with some of his friends, had fetched me from the airport and brought me to a service apartment called the Naga Apartments.

-My room was immaculately clean and included marble floors and a veranda overlooking the eastern part of the city, as well as something extra which I did not expect whatsoever, servants.
+included marble floors and a veranda overlooking the eastern part of the city, as well as something extra which I did not expect whatsoever, servants.
 Two of them lived in the centralized living space just outside the four rooms which made up the floor, including mine.
 They slept on mats at night and rose early in the morning to fulfill their duties, which included cleaning, cooking, doing laundry, and doing whatever I so desired.
 It was the very first time I was referred to as "the madame" or "madame".
 How did I suddenly go from being a grad student in an entirely democratic country to being "the madame" who should suddenly have some kind of position to tell these people what to do and how they should do it?
 Waiters and waitresses at restaurants in the US function to serve, but they still have their identities, their dignity, and their right to be treated just as well as the next person once they've gone off duty; this was entirely different.
 These people seemed solidly ensconced in the world created for them.
 I was not to cross the line and I'm not so sure that they would have wanted me to either.

 South Indian Food: an introduction